khoih-prog/WiFiNINA_Generic/README.md

 - Select the port of your board from the list under "1.
 Select port of the WiFi module".

-- Select the latest firmware,  e.g. "WiFiNINA firmware (1.4.6)(Arduino MKR WiFi1010, Arduino NANO 33 IoT) under "2.
+- Select the latest firmware,  e.g. "WiFiNINA firmware (1.4.6)(Arduino MKR WiFi1010, Arduino NANO 33 IoT, Arduino NANO RP2040 Connect) under "2.
 Update firmware".

 - Click "Update Firmware"